-- 5.3 Policy LA3 in the Pre-Submission Site Allocations DPD establishes a series of development principles for this site and the master plan.
-The main development principles are illustrated in the land use and access plan (see Plan 3).
-These principles reflect and add to those set out in Policy LA3: West Hemel Hempstead of the Site Allocations DPD.
+- 5.5 Policy LA3: West Hemel Hempstead in the Site Allocations DPD establishes a series of development principles for this site and the master plan.
+The main development principles are illustrated in the land use and access plan (see Plan 5 below).

+- 5.6 The principles within this master plan reflect and add to those set out in Policy LA3.
 Key aspects of the master plan are explained in further detail below and will be used to guide the site master plan and to assess the subsequent planning application.

-- 5.4 For this site the Development Principles are grouped into the following subheadings:
+- 5.7 For this site the Development Principles are grouped into the following subheadings:

-- Green infrastructure
+- Green infrastructure;

-- Open space
+- Open space;

-- Access and movement strategy
+- Access and movement strategy;

-- Housing areas
+- Homes and Neighbourhood Structure;

-- Social and community uses
+- Social and community uses;

-- Design considerations
+- Design;

-- Surface water drainage
+- Surface water drainage;

-- Services
+- Infrastructure, Services and Utilities; and

-- Green Belt and the Countryside - Heritage
+- Green Belt Boundary, Landscape and the Countryside.

-Plan 3: Indicative land use and access plan (amended)
+Plan 5: Indicative land use and access plan